hwstar/ESP8266-MQTT-io-node/README.md

 **Device Path**

 The device path encompasses subtopics command and status.
 Commands are sent to $devicepath/command (which the nodes subscribes to.)
-All status messages are published by the node on $devicepath/status except for the node configuration which is published on /node/info. the The device path is set using the patching procedure described later.
+All status messages are published by the node on $devicepath/status except for the node configuration which is published on /node/info.
+The device path is set using the patching procedure described later.

 **Control Messages**